DavidDeSloovere/giphy-cli/README.md

 # giphy-cli

-A .NET Global tool to search for a gif on Giphy and optionally open the link in the browser or copy the link or markdown to the clipboard.
+A CLI, published as Docker image and .NET Global tool, to search for a gif on Giphy and optionally open the link in the browser or copy the link or markdown to the clipboard.

 Was featured in a presentation about **.NET interactive notebooks** at .NET Conf 2020: https://youtu.be/938jBJ-tK3c?t=1025

 There is an example notebook included [dotnet-interactive-notebook-sample.ipynb](https://github.com/DavidDeSloovere/giphy-cli/blob/master/docs/dotnet-interactive-notebook-sample.ipynb)

 Comments, ideas, bug reports and PR are welcome here.

 ![.NET Core CI](https://github.com/DavidDeSloovere/giphy-cli/workflows/.NET%20Core%20CI/badge.svg)

-## Get started
+## Docker

+You can run this CLI via Docker.
+This will output markdown and a link to giphy.com.

+`docker run --rm -it giphycli:latest "lolcats"`

+## .NET global tool

 Head over to [GiphyCli on NuGet](https://www.nuget.org/packages/GiphyCli) or continue reading: